 We need your help to take control of asthma

-In Wisconsin, the burden of asthma is not equally shared, with certain ethnic minority groups, age groups and geographic regions disproportionately affected.
+In Wisconsin, the burden of asthma is not equally shared, with certain ethnic groups, age groups and geographic regions disproportionately affected.
 The Wisconsin Asthma Coalition (WAC) works to reduce asthma disparities and the burden of asthma in the state.